FORBES LIBRARY CORI/SORI POLICY

 IV.
 USE OF CRIMINAL HISTORY IN BACKGROUND SCREENING

-CORI used for volunteering purposes shall only be accessed for applicants who are otherwise qualified for the position for which they have applied.
+CORI and SORI used for screening purposes shall only be accessed for applicants who are otherwise qualified for the position for which they have applied.
 Unless otherwise provided by law, a criminal record will not automatically disqualify an applicant.
 Rather, determinations of suitability based on background checks will be made consistent with this policy and any applicable law or regulations.

 V. VERIFYING A SUBJECT’S IDENTITY